osm2vectortiles/osm2vectortiles/docs/serve-raster-tiles-docker.md

 # Serve Raster Tiles with Docker

-You can render raster tiles from a Mapbox Studio Classic **.tm2** style project and a vector tiles file with the help of Docker and [tessera](https://github.com/mojodna/tessera).
+You can render raster tiles from a Mapbox Studio Classic **.tm2** style project and a vector tile MBTiles file with the help of Docker and [tileserver-mapnik](https://github.com/klokantech/tileserver-mapnik).

 For a single map you can serve up to 50 users concurrently with a standard 4GB VPS server with Docker installed.

 ## Preparation

 1. Download MBTiles
-2. Clone a visual style project
+2. Clone a **tm2** project (visual style)
 3. Add both to the same directory

 ### Download MBTiles